-The National Assembly for Wales will discuss this proposal with the Agency.
+The National Assembly for Wales will continue to discuss, with the Environment Agency the level of funding required for it to carry out its fisheries functions.

 7. The Environment Agency should ensure that all work carried out by its fisheries function to benefit its other functions is properly identified and costs recovered accordingly.